MichaHofft/dizzy/README.md

 # dizzy
 Dizzy is a dead slow Z80 emulation environment in Python.

 Long term goal is to have a Z80 and a minimal environment hosted in a FPGA.
-Preferably, this would be an ICE40 or so, which would be enabled for a full Linux/ opens ource tool chain.
+Preferably, this would be an ICE40 or so, which would be enabled for a full Linux/ open source tool chain.

 The roadmap is: